Please select any day below to view that destination

 The 1,000-kilometre stretch of the Drake Passage is named in honour of Sir Francis Drake, an English sea captain and explorer of the Elizabethan era.
 Drake was the second person recorded to circumnavigate the world in a single expedition and the first to do so as captain, between 1577 and 1580.
 A controversial figure, he was a hero back in England but an enemy of the Spanish, who branded him as a pirate with the nickname “El Draque” (the Dragon).

 On your last waves across the Drake Passage, keep your eyes peeled on deck for your final wildlife sightings.
-Enjoy a spot of birdwatching for black-browed, light-mantled sooty and wandering albatross, as well as cape and Prion’s petrels, amongst other seabird species.
+Enjoy a spot of birdwatching for black-browed, light-mantled sooty and wandering albatross, as well as the cape and Prion’s petrels, amongst other seabird species.

 Relax and review the adventures you’ve had during your week aboard an Antarctica cruise and enjoy the final lectures from the ship’s resident experts.

-Having arrived back into Ushuaia during the night or early in the morning, you’ll disembark your Antarctic cruise after breakfast.
+Having arrived back in Ushuaia during the night or early in the morning, you’ll disembark your Antarctic cruise after breakfast.
 If you have an earlier flight, you’ll be transferred directly to Ushuaia Airport; if you have a later flight, you’ll be able to store your luggage and spend the day exploring the city.

 Your incredible Antarctica holiday sadly comes to an end, though you may wish to add time in Argentina or another destination in South America before or after your 11-day Antarctic expedition.
-Filled with once-in-a-lifetime memories and the least visited continent ticked off your list, you’ll depart Ushuaia dreaming of your next intrepid adventure.
+Filled with once-in-a-lifetime memories and the least visited continent ticked off your list, you’ll depart Ushuaia, dreaming of your next intrepid adventure.